junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean stares at him, "What?"

-The Doctor does the same, "How?"
+The Doctor frowns, "How--?"
 A pause, then narrows his eyes, "You are not human."

 Cas answers flatly, holding the gaze, "Neither are you."